Meet Madame Alexander: The Mother of Modern Doll Play

 We’re often asked if Madame Alexander is a real person.
 Not only was she real, she was an iconic figure in the world of toys and was as unique as the dolls she created.
 As a pioneering businesswoman and exquisite doll designer, Madame Alexander shaped the doll industry with her revolutionary innovations and vibrant vision.
 She embodied a bold spirit and classic sense of style that she poured into each and every doll created for the Madame Alexander Doll Company.
 Because she viewed dolls as valuable learning tools that could teach children empathy, compassion and responsibility, Madame was passionate about making high-quality dolls that could be played with and loved.

-Madame Has Earned Her Place in the Hearts of Children—and in History
+Madame Has Earned Her Place in the Hearts of Children—

 Madame Alexander is responsible for creating the type of doll play we know today.
 Madame’s earliest contribution was inspired by her time spent as a young girl in her stepfather’s doll hospital, where she saw many beautiful porcelain dolls in constant repair.
 During a time when breakable, porcelain dolls were the standard, she fashioned a cloth doll that was meant to be both beautiful and played with.
 But that was just the beginning.
 Madame brought to life literary characters and notable people in a way not previously done before.
 An era of toy industry firsts carries her legacy into modern play.